Charter Air Transport

-Charter Air Transport is a certified part 135 air taxi provider based in Cleveland, OH at Burke Lakefront Airport.
+Charter Air Transport was a certified part 135 air taxi provider based in Cleveland, Ohio at Burke Lakefront Airport.
 The airline is licensed by the Department of Transportation to provide privately arranged flights and in addition scheduled public flights.
 Cleveland's Business Aircraft Group is the parent company of Charter Air Transport.

 History

-Charter Air Transport has been a licensed air taxi operator since 1998 and offers on demand services to sports teams, casino junkets and other organizations.
+Charter Air Transport, founded by Michael L. Hoyle, has been a licensed air taxi operator since 1998 and offers on demand services to sports teams, casino junkets and other organizations.
 Aircraft are dispatched to many airports within the United States, Canada, Mexico and the Caribbean for types of specific services.
+It was one of the first 30-passenger charter operators to achieve DOT 298 authority to fly scheduled flights.

-In 2009 and 2010 the airline unsuccessfully bid to assume Essential Air Service federally subsidized scheduled air service to a number of midwestern destinations.
+In 2009 and 2010, the airline unsuccessfully bid to assume Essential Air Service federally subsidized scheduled air service to a number of midwestern destinations.